-If you’re straining, you’re simply not singing correctly – and you’re definitely not singing like Chris Cornell.
-Have you heard “Say Hello 2 Heaven” or “Black Rain” and how easily Chris Cornell’s high range resonates?
-This is because he wasn’t straining.
-On the flipside, if you hear someone like Bruce Springsteen sing high notes, there is a bellowed push and strain that is an obvious sign of vocal strain and poor technique – don’t get me wrong, I love The Boss (first cassette I ever owned!), but his singing technique is wholly unrelated to the way Chris Cornell built his extensive range.
+If you're straining, you're simply not singing correctly - and you're definitely not singing like Chris Cornell.
+Have you heard "Say Hello 2 Heaven" or "Black Rain" and how easily Chris Cornell's high range resonates?
+This is because he wasn't straining - even if there is a stylistic intensity in his delivery.

 Learning how to sing like Chris Cornell takes times and patience.
-Make sure your singing technique involves a practical way to access your MIX register and a simply approach to resonance tuning like Vowel Modification so that you can sing high and powerful Chris Cornell Soundgarden songs with ease and confidence.
-Learning how to sing better is more about coordination rather than physical effort or muscular force – develop your onsets, mix register, vowel shaping, resonance tuning and of course foundational support for a powerful and extensive singing range.
+Make sure your singing technique involves a practical way to access your MIX register and a simple approach to tuning resonance and connecting your registers so that you can sing high and powerful Chris Cornell Soundgarden songs with ease and confidence.
+Learning how to sing better is more about coordination rather than physical effort or muscular force - develop your onsets, mix register, vowel shaping, resonance tuning and of course the support of a rock-solid foundation for a powerful and extensive singing range.